JoineryHQ/wp-caplog/README.md

 * Username of the logged-in user at the time of the change.
 * Date and time of the change.
 * URL of the page on which the change was made.
+* Whether or not the action was initiated by wp-cli.
 * A detailed list of every capability added and/or removed from each affected role.
 * (Note that changes to the Administrator role are not logged, because this role already has "all capabilities".)